Probabilities of the Third Type: Statistical Relational Learning and Reasoning with Relative Frequencies: Introduction

 In our contribution, we investigate the benefits of a Type III semantics to the context of statistical relational artificial intelligence.
 They include appropriateness to the intended meaning of queries and a better grasp of extrapolation behaviour, which in turn facilitates transfer learning across domain sizes.
-We then propose functional lifted Bayesian networks (FLBN) as a Type III formalism and compare it with the formalism of lifted Bayesian networks with conditional probability logic (LBN-CPL) \cite{Koponen20}, which we also identify as being of Type III.
+We then propose functional lifted Bayesian networks (FLBN) as a Type III formalism and compare it with the formalism of lifted Bayesian networks with conditional probability logic (LBN-CPL)~\cite{Koponen20}, which we also identify as being of Type III.
 After briefly summarising the learning algorithms that are available or adaptable to FLBN, we give a formal account of their extrapolation behaviour with increasing domain size, and explain how this addresses transfer learning between differently sized domains.
+Indeed, we show that every FLBN is asymptotically equivalent to a particularly simple, quantifier-free lifted Bayesian network, which has well-understood benign scaling behaviour with respect to domains of increasing size.
+Finally, we also show that for natural parametric families, convergence is uniform in the parameter space.
+This makes our results applicable to situations such as parameter learning, where rather than a concrte single model, the parametric family itself is the object of study.